TencentBlueKing/blueking-apigateway/src/dashboard/apigateway/apigateway/templates/esb_sdk/en/python_sdk_usage_example_v1.md

     result = client.{{system_name|lower }}.{{component_name}}(kwargs)
 ```

+### 2. Non-Django Python Project

-- ComponentClient, suitable for scenarios where the app and user are specified directly
+ComponentClient, suitable for scenarios where the app and user are specified directly

 ```python
     from {{package_prefix}}.client import ComponentClient